-'Governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-Systems should be in place, and they should be well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.'
+'Where there is a safeguarding concern, governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.'

-2.6 This policy and the following procedures apply to all paid staff, supply staff, volunteers and governors working with or in School Name.
+2.6 This policy and the following procedures apply to all paid staff, supply staff, volunteers and governors working with or in Engayne Primary School.